 - This program is equivalent to 3 ECTS credits, which PSE validates.

-The impact of climate change on the economy (for example, agriculture, income, migration, etc.) and appropriate regulation of « the greatest externality the world has ever seen », as the Stern Review puts it, are increasingly at the center of the policy and scientific debate.
+The impact of climate change on societies (on health, agriculture, income,...) and regulation of the « greatest externality the world has ever seen », as the Stern Review puts it, are increasingly at the centre of policy and scientific debate.

-How do we measure the impacts of climate change on economic outcomes ?
+What are the impacts of climate change on human health and on economic outcomes ?
 What are the relevant economic instruments to combat climate change in a globalized world ?
-How do we transition toward a greener energy system ?
-How do lobbying and citizens’ assemblies influence the actual climate policies ?
-How can trade help regions mitigate the impacts of climate change ?
-How do we use geocoded data in empirical projects ?
+How do lobbying and information provision influence actual climate policies ?
+How can trade help mitigate the impacts of climate change ?

 « This one-week programme gave me a different perspective on the topic and provided me with a better overall perception.
 It is a huge plus for research purpose. » Nathan, 2019